Internet Radio Linking Project (IRLP) – Node #6214

 IRLP node number 6214

-The IRLP node number 6214 is free to use by all licensed Amateur Radio operators once they have registered and received the access PIN code.
+The IRLP node number 6214 is free to use by all licensed Amateur Radio operators.
 This node is proudly sponsored and supported by the AREG with time donated by a dedicated team of volunteers.

 The IRLP node is hosted on the VK5RSB 70cm repeater.
 Please note to access this repeater you will need to enable a CTCSS tone on your transceiver.